rubenv/node-systemd/README.md

   Great, it's running!

-  Enable the service:

-    systemctl enable node-hello.service

-  Check the status, not running yet:
+  Check the status of the service, not running yet:

     # systemctl status node-hello.service
     node-hello.service